Patterson–Gimlin film: David J. Daegling and Daniel O. Schmitt

-When anthropologists David J. Daegling of the University of Florida and Daniel O. Schmitt examined the film, they concluded it was impossible to conclusively determine whether the subject in the film is nonhuman, and additionally argued that flaws in the studies by Krantz and others invalidated their claims.
+When anthropologists David J. Daegling of the University of Florida and Daniel O. Schmitt examined the film, they wrote that it was impossible to conclusively determine whether the subject in the film is nonhuman, and additionally argued that flaws in the studies by Krantz and others invalidated their claims.
 Daegling and Schmitt noted problems of uncertainties in the subject and camera positions, camera movement, poor image quality, and artifacts of the subject.
 They concluded: "Based on our analysis of gait and problems inherent in estimating subject dimensions, it is our opinion that it is not possible to evaluate the identity of the film subject with any confidence."

 Daegling has asserted that the creature's odd walk could be replicated: "Supposed peculiarities of subject speed, stride length, and posture are all reproducible by a human being employing this type of locomotion [a "compliant gait"]."

-Daegling notes that in 1967, movie and television special effects were primitive compared to the more sophisticated effects in later decades, and allows that if the Patterson film depicts a man in a suit that "it is not unreasonable to suggest that it is better than some of the tackier monster outfits that got thrown together for television at that time."
+Daegling noted that in 1967, movie and television special effects were primitive compared to the more sophisticated effects in later decades, and allowed that if the Patterson film depicts a man in a suit then "it is not unreasonable to suggest that it is better than some of the tackier monster outfits that got thrown together for television at that time."

 Jessica Rose and James Gamble

-Jessica Rose and James Gamble are authors of "the definitive text on human gait", Human Walking.
-They operate the Motion and Gait Analysis Lab at Stanford University.
-They conducted a high-tech human-replication attempt of "Patty's" gait, in cooperation with Jeff Meldrum.
-Rose was certain their subject had matched Patty's gait, while Gamble was not quite as sure.
+Jessica Rose and James Gamble operate the Motion and Gait Analysis Lab at Stanford University and are authors of "the definitive text on human gait", Human Walking.
+They conducted a high-tech attempt at human replication of the walk of "Patty", in cooperation with Jeff Meldrum.
+Rose was certain their subject had matched the gait in the film, even calling it "a slam dunk" while Gamble was not quite as sure.
 Meldrum was impressed and acknowledged that "some aspects" of the creature's walk had been replicated, but not all.
-The narrator said, "even the experts can see the gait test could not replicate all parameters of the gait."
+The narrator said, "even the experts can see the gait test could not replicate all parameters of the gait".
 It was shown in an episode of the Discovery Channel's Best Evidence series.